MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 When you enable leads support in Sales Copilot, sellers can:
 - Create leads inline in Sales Copilot.
-- Connect an external contact to a lead in CRM system.
+- Connect an external email address to a lead in CRM system.
 - Save Outlook activities (emails and meetings) to a lead in CRM system.

+After you enable leads support, the user experience to work with leads is similar to working with contacts.
+You'll notice a minor difference in the flow to create a new conact or lead.
+You'll be able to choose whether you want to add an external email address a contact or a lead.

 All the [prerequisites](#prerequisites-1) must be met before you or your sellers can use this feature.

 ### Prerequisites